jerkos/mzOS/docs/index.md

 ## Installation

-mzOS (last version 0.1.3) install should be pretty straightforward.
+mzOS install should be pretty straightforward.
 The last version at the moment is  0.1.3.
 Simply using

 * `pip install mzos`